Lithium citrate

 Lithium citrate (Li_{3}C_{6}H_{5}O_{7}) is a lithium salt of citric acid that is used as a mood stabilizer in psychiatric treatment of manic states and bipolar disorder.
 There is extensive pharmacology of lithium, the active component of this salt.

+Lithium citrate is used to treat mania, hypomania, depression and bipolar disorder.
+It can be administered orally in the form of a syrup.
+Liquid lithium, in the form of lithium citrate, is available as an 8 mEq/5 mL solution in the United States.

 History

 Lithium citrate was one of the lithium salts used to add lithium to drinks and water (lithia water) in the late 19th century and the early 20th century, when there was a general health craze for lithium with it believed to be a cure-all.
 The soft drink 7Up was at one point named "7Up Lithiated Lemon Soda" when it was formulated in 1929 because it claimed to contain lithium citrate.
 The beverage was a patent medicine marketed as a cure for hangover.
-In 1936 the federal government forced the manufacturer to remove a number of health claims, and because "lithium was not an actual ingredient", the name was changed to just "7 Up" in 1937.
+In 1936 the United States federal government forced the manufacturer to remove a number of health claims, and because "lithium was not an actual ingredient", the name was changed to just "7 Up" in 1937.
 Many sources repeat an incorrect version of the story where the name is "Bib-Label Lithiated Lemon-Lime Soda" and the removal happened in 1948 due to a Food and Drug Administration ban.

-Lithium citrate is used as a mood stabilizer and is used to treat mania, hypomania, depression and bipolar disorder.
-It can be administered orally in the form of a syrup.